mikefarah/yq/operators/string-operators.md

 # String Operators

-## String Operators

-### RegEx
+## RegEx

-This uses golangs native regex functions under the hood - See [https://github.com/google/re2/wiki/Syntax](https://github.com/google/re2/wiki/Syntax) for the supported syntax.
+This uses golangs native regex functions under the hood - See https://github.com/google/re2/wiki/Syntax for the supported syntax.

 ## String blocks, bash and newlines
 Bash is notorious for chomping on precious trailing newline characters, making it tricky to set strings with newlines properly.
 In particular, the `$( exp )` _will trim trailing newlines_.

 For instance to get this yaml: